cozis/Noja/docs/00_Overview.md

 (You may note that there is no import statement!
 This is because the ability to import other files is exposed through a built-in function.)

-Whitespace doesn't matter.
+If not in string literals, whitespace doesn't matter.

 Comments starts with `#` and end with the line.

-## Notable features
-* No exceptions